Maria Francisca of Savoy, Queen of Portugal

 Afonso VI, King of Portugal, Maria Francisca’s first husband; Credit – Wikipedia

 In 1666, in Portugal, 23-year-old King Afonso VI sat upon the throne.
 Debilitated mentally and physically due to the effects of a disease he contracted in childhood, he was controlled by his favorite Luís de Vasconcelos e Sousa, 3rd Count of Castelo Melhor who had manipulated himself into a position that gave him the power of a prime minister.
 The Portuguese government was split between a pro-French faction led by Castelo Melhor, and a pro-English faction led by Afonso’s brother Pedro.
-In 1662, Afonso’s sister Catherine of Braganza had married King Charles II of England.
+In 1662, Afonso’s sister Catherine of Braganza married King Charles II of England.
 Castelo Melhor and King Louis XIV of France saw a French marriage for Afonso as a way to offset his sister’s English marriage with Marie Françoise of Savoy being chosen as the bride.

 Marie Françoise of Savoy arrived in Portugal on August 2, 1666.
 The wedding took place the same day and Marie Françoise became known as Maria Francisca.
 Problems with the marriage began to occur immediately after the wedding ceremony.
 Afonso left the wedding celebrations early and showed no interest in consummating the marriage.
 Maria Francisca was intelligent and wanted to serve the French interests but she also wanted power.
 She soon discovered Afonso was controlled by Castelo Melhor who had no intention of sharing power.
-This caused her to cooperate with her brother-in-law Pedro and his pro-English faction, and then most likely, she begin an affair with him.
+This caused her to cooperate with her brother-in-law Pedro and his pro-English faction and then she began an affair with him.
 Maria Francisca persuaded her first cousin once removed King Louis XIV of France that supporting Pedro was a better way to further French interests.

 Afonso VI’s brother, the future Pedro II, King of Portugal, and Maria Francisca’s second husband; Credit – Wikipedia